 When utilising WHITE_LIST a BLACK_LIST, the selected rule is also applied for child nodes (blocks, variables).
 A rule which is closest to a particular node is applied.
-If a node is explicitly mirrored then its parent nodes are created as well to preserve the organisation.
+If a node is explicitly mirrored then its ancestors (block, subsystem, task) are also created for organizational purposes.
+Examples of rules by priority (starting with the lowest priority):